brianbuie/stoked-theme/README.md

 ![Preview](https://raw.githubusercontent.com/brianbuie/stoked-theme/main/images/screenshot.png)

+Uses colors sparingly, so they actually mean something!

-Not a lot of colors, but they're good ones.
-Syntax highlighting is still a work in progress, since I'm just adding things as I go.
-Feel free to open an issue or a PR if you notice anything is off.
+Feel free to open an issue or a PR if you notice anything that looks off, syntax highlighting is hard.

 ## Install